schooltool-project/schooltool-book/source/sections.rst

    .. image:: images/sections-1.png

 Click **Add: Section**.
 Select a Course the Section should be associated with, as well as a starting and ending Term.
 Note that this Section spans two Terms.
-The "Description" form field is optional.
+The "Title" and "Description" form fields are optional.
+If locations have been created via **Resources** (documentation of this needed), they can be selected here.

    .. image:: images/sections-2.png